 - Obtaining documents that show doctor-patient relationship;

-- A comprehensive review of your medical records (one of the requirements to prove negligence), including diagnosis, recommendations, treatment, referrals, and tests conducted;
+- A comprehensive review of your medical records (one of the requirements to prove negligence).
+This includes diagnosis, recommendations, treatment, referrals, and tests conducted;

-- Assessment of the nature and severity of your injury or condition, which typically involves independent medical examination by one or more experts;
+- Assessment of the nature and severity of your injury or condition.
+This involves an independent medical examination by one or more experts;

-Armed with this information, we will be able to advise on the next step for you, which will depend on the nature and complexity of your case.
+Armed with this information, we will be able to advise on the next step for you.
+This will usually depend on the nature and complexity of your case.